 Avoid foods high in fillers, artificial additives, and excessive carbohydrates.

 Stick to portion control and avoid overfeeding.
-Shih Tzus are small dogs and gain weight easily.
+Shih Tzus are small dogs and gain weight quickly.

 If feeding homemade food, consult a veterinarian to ensure a balanced diet.